bmuscede/Rex/README.md

 You **must** have these set before you can build Rex.

 #### Obtaining Boost Libraries
 Boost libraries are also required.
-This process is very simple on Debian/Ubuntu systems.
+This process is very simple on Debian/Ubuntu systems. **Boost version 1.6 or higher is required or else Rex won't compile!**

 Simply run the following command to download and install Boost libraries to your system's `include` path:
 ```